-Matt is set to make his Paralympic debut at Rio 2016.
+Matt made his Paralympic debut at Rio 2016.

 The defender made his debut for England at the 2015 Cerebral Palsy World Championships at St George’s Park, England, where the team qualified their slot for Rio by finishing in 5th place.
 At that tournament, he scored his first goals for his country against America and Ireland.

-Away from the pitch, Matt spends a lot of time with his baby daughter, Millie.
+Away from the pitch, Matt spends a lot of time with his daughter, Millie.

 Show your support for Matt Crossen by sharing their bio!